Tofunmilb1/Ass-2/README.md

 Having these tools in place ensures you have everything needed to start creating and hosting your resume.
 As you get familiar with Markdown, Pelican, and GitHub Pages, you’ll be able to tweak and maintain your resume more efficiently over time.

+These tools align with Etter’s emphasis on using lightweight, simple, and scalable tools rather than complex word processors.
 ---

 ## Step-by-Step Instructions